The Lost Hero

-The Lost Hero is an American fantasy-adventure novel written by Rick Riordan, based on Greek and Roman mythology.
+The Lost Hero is a 2010 American children's fantasy action-adventure middle grade children's fiction novel based on Greco-Roman classical mythology written by American author Rick Riordan.
 It was published on October 12, 2010, and is the first book in The Heroes of Olympus series, a sequel to the Percy Jackson & the Olympians series.
 It is preceded by The Last Olympian of Percy Jackson & the Olympians and followed by The Son of Neptune.
 The novel has since been translated into many languages and released as a hardcover, e-book, audiobook, and paperback.

 The story follows Jason Grace, a Roman demigod with no memory of his past.
 He, along with Piper McLean, a daughter of Aphrodite, and Leo Valdez, a son of Hephaestus, is given a quest to rescue Hera, the queen of gods, from the clutches of Gaea, the primordial goddess of the earth.
 It is the first book in the Camp Half-Blood chronicles to use third-person narration, switching between the points of view of Jason, Piper, and Leo.

 The Lost Hero received positive reviews from critics for its complex and mature plot when compared to its predecessors.
 Criticism was focused on its stretched action sequences and dialogues.
 At its peak, the novel has appeared first on The New York Times bestseller list, the USA Today bestseller list, The Wall Street Journal bestseller list, and the Publishers Weekly bestseller list.
 It was named the best children's book of 2010 by Barnes & Noble and won the Junior Young Reader's Choice Award in 2013.

 Plot

 Jason Grace awakens on a school bus that belongs to the Wilderness School, unable to remember anything about his past.
 He is next to Piper McLean, his apparent girlfriend, and Leo Valdez, his apparent best friend.
 All three are part of a class field trip to the Grand Canyon.
-After they arrive there, a classmate, Dylan, turns into a storm spirit and attacks the trio and their trip leader, Coach Gleeson Hedge.
+After they arrive there, a classmate, Dylan, turns into a storm spirit (called a venti) and attacks the trio and their trip leader, Coach Gleeson Hedge.
 In the ensuing fight, Jason battles the spirit and surprises everyone with his powers, including himself.
 Hedge is revealed to be a satyr and is captured by the storm spirit as it flees.
 A flying chariot with two demigods appears on the scene.
 The female demigod, Annabeth Chase, expresses her frustration upon seeing that her missing boyfriend, Percy Jackson, is not there as she had hoped, as he has been missing for three days without a trace.
 Jason, Piper, and Leo are told they are Greek demigods and are taken to Camp Half-Blood.
 There, Leo is revealed as a son of Hephaestus, Piper as a daughter of Aphrodite, and Jason as a son of Zeus.
 Juno, the Roman form of Hera, appears to Jason and tells him he is also her champion.